wngkyle/pick-and-place/Readme.md

 # Installation instructions

 You can run the Jupyter notebook for the project using a local installation of Python on your computer.
-Please reach out as soon as possible if you have issues doing this.

 You will need to have a local installation of Python (>3.7 recommended).
 We recommend that you install Python using [Anaconda](https://www.anaconda.com/products/individual)